 St. Louis, MO 63132

-The Standard Form 180 may be obtained from the National Records Center or via the following web site: http://www.archives.gov/research/order/standard-form-180.pdf
+The Standard Form 180 may be obtained from the National Records Center via the following web site: https://www.archives.gov/veterans/military-service-records/standard-form-180.html

 Is anyone else eligible to receive funeral honors?